hawkwynd/pi-tube/README.md

 Boot to the desktop and perform the following commands:

+Open a command line window and run the following commands:

+# Update all modules
+`sudo apt-get update`

+`sudo apt-get dist-upgrade -y`

-# Turn off screen blank
+# Turn off screen blanking

 `sudo nano /boot/cmdline.txt`